gakalmar/Notes/50_Linux.md

                 - At this point we set up the machine so that you can connect from any remote machine using SSH
             - **Add host's public key to authorized keys:**
                 - **Solution 1 (using `ssh-copy-id` command):**
-                    - This command should be written in the Bash terminal:
+                    - Using the Bash terminal from windows, once you connected with a password:
+                        - `ssh-copy-id ubuntu@127.0.0.1 -p 2222`
-                        - `ssh-copy-id -i /c/Users/gakal/.ssh/id_rsa.pub ubuntu@127.0.0.1 -p 2222`
+                        - `ssh-copy-id -i /c/Users/gakal/.ssh/id_rsa.pub ubuntu@127.0.0.1 -p 2222` (use this if your public key is not in the default folder)
+                        - the windows known host file will run into an order if the port was already taken for a different machine, so change 2222 and change it to something else if you see an error
+                    - You can also do it direcly in the VM:
+                        - in this case you need to do it manually (see below)
                 - **Solution 2 (manual):**
                     - Prepare `.ssh` directory if it doesn't exist and create `authorized_keys` file:
                         - `mkdir -p ~/.ssh`